nuremics/nuremics-docs/docs/handbook/practice.md

 ### Get Results

-At this stage, **NUREMICS** is ready to run all the defined studies and generate the corresponding results.
+At this stage, **nuRemics** is ready to run all the defined studies and generate the corresponding results.

 👤🔄🖥️
 ```shell